Driving, drivers and cars

-Alcohol and driving: get tough on youth but cut some slack for mature drivers
+Alcohol & driving: tough on youth but slack for mature drivers

 This is a response by Automotive Journalist Eric Peters to a Drivers.com editorial that rebutted his article that was originally published in The National Review (September 28, 1998).
 Click here to read the Drivers.com article that summarizes the arguments Peters made in the original piece.